History of British Airways: Project Utopia/ethnic livery and Speedmarque

 In 1997, there was a controversial change to a new Project Utopia livery which used the corporate colours consistently on the fuselage with a lowered beltline; the Utopia livery included multiple tailfin designs.
 The variety of tailfin designs was intended to reflect the diversity of destinations and countries served by the airline's network of routes; British Airways called these "World Images" and they would become known as the "ethnic images".
-Examples included Delftware or Chinese calligraphy, meant to symbolize those countries.
+Examples included Delftware or Chinese calligraphy, meant to symbolise those countries.
 However, the Concorde fleet would have a unique tailfin design (named Chatham Dockyard Union flag) based on a stylised, fluttering Union flag.
 This was reported to have caused problems with air traffic control: previously controllers had been able to tell pilots to follow a BA plane, but they were now harder to visually identify.

 The art commissioned for the new tailfin designs also appeared elsewhere, such as brochures and ticket boarding jackets.
 Utopia also changed the Speedwing arrow to a Speedmarque ribbon logo, now carried closer to the nose, above passenger windows.

 Several people spoke out against the change, including the former Prime Minister Margaret Thatcher, who famously covered the tail of a model 747 at an event with a handkerchief, to show her displeasure.
 BA's traditional rival, Virgin Atlantic, took advantage of the negative press coverage by applying the Union flag to the winglets of their aircraft along with the slogan "Britain's national flagcarrier".
 In 1999, with approximately half the fleet already repainted with Project Utopia livery, the CEO of British Airways, Bob Ayling, announced that all aircraft that had retained Landor livery would adopt the tailfin design Chatham Dockyard Union Flag originally intended to be used only on the Concorde, based on the Union Flag.
 After Ayling resigned in 2000, his successor, Rod Eddington, announced the entire fleet would receive the Chatham Dockyard Union flag tail in May 2001.
 The final aeroplane with a "Utopia" tail — an Airbus A320 with Whale Rider artwork — was retired in 2006.
-From 2011 on, the company's crest is added back to aircraft.
+From 2011 on, the company's crest was added back to aircraft.